Reunions & British drama - Champions League is back

 Sparks to fly as PSG and Juve meet?

-Among other intriguing ties, Paris St-Germain, among the favourites to win the Champions League, go up against Juventus.
+Paris St-Germain, among the favourites to win the Champions League, go up against Juventus.

 Both sides will be wanting to get to the business end of the tournament and, like Haaland and Lewandowski, Juventus winger Angel di Maria will have an early reunion with his former side as he returns to the Parc des Princes on Tuesday.